pnnl/ruleset-checking-tool/docs/section5/Rule5-39.md

       - Check if subsurface has dynamic glazing, set rule applicability check to True: `if subsurface_p.dynamic_glazing_type != "NOT_DYNAMIC: rule_applicability_check = TRUE`

+        - Get matching subsurface from U_RMR: `subsurface_u = match_data_element(U_RMR, Subsurfaces, subsurface_p.id)`

           **Rule Assertion:**

+          - Case 1: For each subsurface that has dynamic glazing, if dynamic glazing type in P-RMR is not equal to that in U-RMR: `if subsurface_p.dynamic_glazing_type != subsurface_u.dynamic_glazing_type: FAIL and raise_warning "SUBSURFACE IN P-RMR IS MODELED WITH DYNAMIC GLAZING BUT THE DYNAMIC GLAZING TYPE IS NOT EQUAL TO U-RMR."`

-        - Case 1: For each subsurface that has dynamic glazing, if it is manually controlled: `if subsurface_p.dynamic_glazing_type == "MANUAL_DYNAMIC": CAUTION and raise_warning "THE PROPOSED DESIGN INCLUDES DYNAMIC GLAZING THAT IS NOT AUTOMATICALLY CONTROLLED.
+          - Case 2: Else if dynamic glazing in P-RMR is manually controlled: `if subsurface_p.dynamic_glazing_type == "MANUAL_DYNAMIC": CAUTION and raise_warning "THE PROPOSED DESIGN INCLUDES DYNAMIC GLAZING THAT IS NOT AUTOMATICALLY CONTROLLED.
 MANUAL CHECK IS REQUIRED TO VERIFY THAT SHGC AND VT WERE MODELED AS THE AVERAGE OF THE MINIMUM AND MAXIMUM SHGC AND VT."`

-        - Case 2: Else if it is automatically controlled: `else if subsurface_p.dynamic_glazing_type == "AUTOMATIC_DYNAMIC": PASS`
+          - Case 3: Else, dynamic glazing in P-RMR is automatically controlled: `else if subsurface_p.dynamic_glazing_type == "AUTOMATIC_DYNAMIC": PASS`

 **Applicability Check:** For each building, if no subsurface in building has dynamic glazing, rule is not applicable: `if NOT rule_applicability_check: is_applicable = FALSE`